tc39/proposal-smart-pipelines/readme.md

     )
   );
 ```
-In contrast to the version with pipes, this code is deeply nested, not flat.
+In contrast to the version with pipes, this code without pipes is deeply nested, not flat.

 The expression has two levels of indentation instead of one.
 Reading its data flow requires checking both the beginning and end of each